CURSED TEXT GENERATOR

 This isn’t censorship so much as layout protection.
 Understanding these limits helps users choose the right level of distortion for each platform.

-Despite its appeal, cursed text isn’t always appropriate.
-Accessibility matters.
-Screen readers struggle with heavily distorted text, making content unusable for some users.
-In professional or informational contexts, cursed text creates confusion rather than expression.
+Despite its creative appeal, cursed text is not suitable for every situation.
+Screen readers used by visually impaired users struggle with heavily distorted characters, often reading each combining mark individually, which makes the content confusing and inaccessible.
+In professional, educational, or informational contexts, cursed text creates unnecessary confusion rather than adding value.

 A cursed text generator is an online tool that converts normal text into distorted or “glitchy” looking characters.
 It works by adding special Unicode combining characters above, below, or through regular letters.
 These extra characters create the chaotic or creepy appearance that people call cursed text.